How to fix a Joomla blank page or Joomla white screen problem

 7. Finding and fixing the Joomla white screen error

-Once you've done one or more of the following change in your setup, you should be getting a more detailed error instead of a Joomla white screen of death.
-This is, of course, should be able to guide you to what the problem is and how you can start to fix it.
+Once you've done one or more of the above changes in your setup, you should be getting a more detailed error instead of a Joomla white screen of death.
+This, of course, should be able to guide you to what the problem is and how you can start to fix it.

-Many times for the error itself, you'll be able to understand which Joomla extension is actually causing the problem, and then you can act accordingly to fix the problem.
-If you are not able to fix it yourself, you can either get in touch with the developer or else contact us so that we can guide you on how to fix the problem.
+Many times with the error itself, you'll be able to understand which Joomla extension is actually causing the problem, and then you can act accordingly to fix the problem.
+If you are not able to fix it yourself, you can either get in touch with the developer or else click on the Fiverr logo below to find a cheap Joomla expert with good ratings that can guide you on how to fix the problem.

 Go to the /components/ folder and rename or change the name of the extension folder.
 For example, change /com_sh404SEF/ to /com_sh404SEF_temp/.